PLMir/generics-illc/content/workshop/_index.md

 ---

-We are grateful to the NWO for funding this workshop via the project “From Learning to Meaning: A new approach to Characterizing Sentences and Stereotypes” (406.18.TW.007) and the project "The biased reality of online media - Using stereotypes to make media manipulation visible".
+We are grateful to the NWO for funding this workshop via the project “From Learning to Meaning: A new approach to Characterizing Sentences and Stereotypes” (406.18.TW.007) and the project "The biased reality of online media - Using stereotypes to make media manipulation visible” (406.DI.19.059).